AltusConsulting/sparkbot-appd-botkit/README.md

 1. Choose your storage type.
 You have two options: local storage using [JSON File Store (JFS)](https://www.npmjs.com/package/jfs) or [Redis](https://redis.io/), a NO-SQL, in-memory data structure store.
 If you choose to use JFS, you don't have to install anything yourself.
 If you choose to use Redis you'll need to [download](https://redis.io/download) and install it on your local machine, with the default settings (port 6379).

-1. [Optional] Cisco Spark uses a webhook to send incoming messages to your bot, but webhooks require a public IP address.
+1. [Optional] Webex Teams uses a webhook to send incoming messages to your bot, but webhooks require a public IP address.
 If you don't have one, you can use [ngrok](https://ngrok.com) to create a tunnel to your machine.
 Launch ngrok to expose port 3000 of your local machine to the internet:

     ```shell
     ngrok http 3000